Checking all available options...

 • O’Connor brings the expertise to compile and present appraisal data and comparable sales in accordance with the San Jacinto County ARB and CAD standards.

-San Jacinto County Appraisal District’s (CAD) formal and informal hearing results are displayed below :
+San Jacinto County Appraisal District’s (CAD) formal and informal 2024 hearing results are displayed below:

-• In 2023, accounts in San Jacinto CAD saved a total of $1 million in property taxes.
-In 2023, property owners filed protests over the taxable value of 2,010 accounts in San Jacinto County.
+• In 2023, accounts in San Jacinto CAD saved a total of $880,000 in property taxes and in 2024 tax savings increased to $3 million.
+In 2024, property owners filed protests over the taxable value of 4,320 accounts in San Jacinto County.

-• TIn San Jacinto County, property owners received a 50% property tax reduction through informal protests and 11% reduction through the ARB.
+• In San Jacinto County, property owners received an 80% property tax reduction through informal protests.

-• Homeowners in San Jacinto County were able to save $40 thousand by protesting the property tax to the ARB and $190 thousand by protesting informally.
+• Homeowners in San Jacinto County were able to save $420,000 by protesting the property tax to the ARB and $770,000 by protesting informally.

-• The overall number of parcels protested in San Jacinto County amounted to 4% in 2023.
+• The overall number of parcels protested in San Jacinto County amounted to 4% in 2023, which more than doubled to 10% in 2024.

 Save With O’Connor